Ithza-Lopez/RockyRobotics/README.md

 Now that we understand the required components and a generalized function of the code.
 Let's get into more detail on what each component means.

+### **Block Distance Detection**
+The code for block detection uses the following files to detect the distance between each block from where the camera is and uses a mathematical approch to figure out the x,y,z distance that has been inputted in.
+One important note here is that the z value id harcoded in at a certain value depending on the camera height as we had access to only one camera that could determine 2 axes with good accuracy.

+The files used are as follows:

+* Color_dictionary_text
+* detect_distance.py
+* distance_with_colordict.py
+* realsense_depth.cpython-38.pyc
+* realsense_depth.py
+* **All of the files are stored in detection_files_2 and can be downloaded directly**

+In this folder the main file to run is the detect_distance file which contains the imports and functions needed.

+**NOTE: on the top of this file there is a variable for z_val, change that as needed in mm depending on the camera height**

 ### Block Distance Detection
 #code explanation
 #hardware used